qhquanghuy/akka-event-sourcing-cqrs-example/README.md

 2. /donation-summary

-    GET donation summary by each UTC hour.
+    GET donation summary by each UTC hour in DESC order.
 Data aggrate by datetime that start_time <= datetime < endtime

     Example: